suri-kunal/ai-agents-from-scratch/README.md

 ## Vision

+I have been awestruck by capabilities of LLMs/VLMs and how they can perform tasks with agency.
+Dabbled with a lot of LLM frameworks (Langchain, LangGraph, and whatnot) but somehow felt something missing.
+One day I came across [From Deep Learning Foundations to Stable Diffusion](https://course.fast.ai/Lessons/part2.html) by Jeremy Howard and his methodology for this course hit a nerve - Don't use an API until you cannot recreate it yourself.

-Build robust, state-of-the-art AI agents from first principles—no agent frameworks, no shortcuts, no crutches.
+Following principles of this course, my vision for this repo is to build robust, state-of-the-art AI agents from first principles — no agent frameworks, no shortcuts, no crutches.
 Every agent, every component, every evaluation must be built and understood from the ground up.

-**Goal:** Master every step of agent development, from data to deployment, with ruthless honesty and measurable progress.
+**Goal:** Master every step of agent development - from data to deployment - with measurable progress.

-## What This Project Is (and Isn't)
+## Scope of this Project

--   **Is:** A research-grade codebase for building, evaluating, and iterating on AI agents for real-world tasks, using only foundational libraries (LLM APIs, PyTorch, HuggingFace, etc.).
--   **Isn't:** A playground for copying agent frameworks, or a collection of "prompt hacks."
-No LangChain, CrewAI, AutoGen, smol-agents, or similar abstractions allowed.

-## Core Principles

--   **No Frameworks:** All agent logic, memory, planning, and tool use must be implemented from scratch.
--   **Benchmark-Driven:** Every agent must be evaluated on a public, competitive benchmark.
-No cherry-picking, no hand-waving.
--   **Brutal Honesty:** Every failure, limitation, and blind spot must be documented and analyzed.
-No self-delusion.
--   **Iterative Mastery:** Each agent is a stepping stone.
-Master the basics before moving to more complex tasks.
+- My vision for this project is purely pedagogical.
+I plan on learning how to build, evaluate, and iterate every part of AI agents - tool usage, memory, planning, and reasoning.
+Since my goal is learning with measurable progress, I would be using a lot of publicly available benchmarks.
+As part of this journey, I would be using only foundational libraries (Python, LLM APIs, PyTorch, HuggingFace, etc.) and would be actively avoiding agent frameworks like LangChain, CrewAI, AutoGen, smol-agents.

 ## Project Structure